Memorandum of Land Contract

-I recently prepared a land contract for the seller of an investment home to her current tenant.
-As part of the process, I drafted a Memorandum of Land Contract (“Memorandum”) for the parties’ endorsement.
-In the past, my seller had sold several properties on a land contract but had never seen a Memorandum before.
+I prepared a land contract for the seller of an investment home for her tenant.
+As part of the process, I drafted a Memorandum of Land Contract (“Memorandum”) for the parties.
+My seller had sold several properties on a land contract but had never seen a Memorandum before.
 She questioned its need and importance.
 I explained to her the following:

-What a Memorandum Is.
-A Memorandum of Land Contract (“Memorandum”) is a legal document that evidences the relationship between a property owner and the purchaser under a land contract.
-To be effective, it needs to be filed or recorded in the county property records where the property is located.
-The Memorandum of Land Contract will specify the name of both the seller and the buyer of the property, the common and legal address of the property and the date on which the agreement was entered.
-Inserting additional terms into the Memorandum is at the discretion of either party, but one of the reasons to use a Memorandum is to keep details of a transaction private.
+A Memorandum of Land Contract is a legal document that verifies the relationship between a property owner and purchaser under a land contract.
+It must be filed in the county property records where the property is located.
+It specifies the names of the seller and buyer, the legal address of the property, and the date of the agreement.
+Additional terms may be added at the discretion of either party.
+One of the reasons to use a Memorandum is to keep details of a transaction private.

-What a Memorandum Isn’t.
-A Memorandum can elaborate on the terms of the purchase, such as the term of the agreement, or the monthly payment, but that really isn’t necessary.
-The real purpose of the Memorandum serves as notice to the “world” that a subject property is under a seller-financed purchase agreement.
-There is no law that requires a Memorandum for a land contract to be valid; however, it is highly recommended for both seller and the buyer that one is properly drafted and recorded.
+A Memorandum can elaborate on the terms of the purchase, such as the monthly payment, but that isn’t necessary.
+The purpose of the Memorandum is to serve as a notice to the “world” that a subject property is under a seller-financed purchase agreement.
+There is no law that requires the Memorandum to be valid; however, it is recommended for both parties that one be drafted and recorded.

-There are other precautions and provisions that one can use when drafting a land contract that would prevent a seller from encumbering a property without notifying the buyer, but none is more effective than the recording of the Memorandum.
-I have counseled many purchasers buying on a land contract, who have come to me only after they had learned that their seller sold the property out from under them.
-A filed Memorandum would have stopped this type of seller misconduct.
+There are other precautions and provisions to use when drafting a land contract that would prevent a seller from encumbering a property without notifying the buyer, but none is more effective than the recording of the Memorandum.
+I have counseled many purchasers buying on a land contract, who have come to me only after they had learned their seller had sold the property out from under them.
+A filed Memorandum would have stopped this seller misconduct.

-Most lending institutions require that the land contract, as evidenced by the Memorandum, be recorded before the bank will lend.
-The bank is usually looking for at least 12 months of “seasoning”.
-A loan is considered “seasoned” when there is a verifiable payment history for a specified length of time.
-A lender is not likely to lend otherwise.
-Recorded Memorandums serve to legitimize the existence of a transaction with the essential terms of the underlying contract: start date, parties, property address and amount of the sale.
+Most lending institutions require that the land contract be recorded before they will lend.
+They are usually looking for at least 12 months of “seasoning” (a verifiable payment history for a specified length of time).
+A lender isn’t likely to lend otherwise.
+Recorded Memorandums serve to legitimize the existence of a transaction with the terms of the underlying contract: start date, parties, property address and amount of the sale.

-Comprehensive documents for a property sale under land contract include a Memorandum of Land Contract.
-Both sellers and buyers should insist that their real estate attorney draft and then record one for everyone’s legal and financial protection.
+Comprehensive documents for a property sale under a land contract include a Memorandum of Land Contract.
+Both sellers and buyers should insist that their real estate attorney draft and then record one for their legal and financial protection.

-About David: As a real estate attorney and “former bank insider, ” author David Soble not only ‘talks the talk, but “walks the walk, ” with over 25 years of practical real estate and legal experience gained from his ownership interests in hundreds of mortgages, notes, and income producing properties.
-David has successfully represented numerous banks, lenders, investors and consumers on both sides of the negotiation table in thousands of transactions.
+About David: As a real estate attorney and “former bank insider” author David Soble not only ‘talks the talk, but walks the walk’.
+He has over 25 years of practical and legal real estate experience gained from his ownership interests in hundreds of mortgages, notes, and income-producing properties.
+David has successfully represented numerous banks, lenders, investors, and consumers on both sides of the negotiation table in thousands of transactions.